Pani Jaisa Piyar: Plot

 Things get worse and worse for Sana and Adarsh, finally resulting in Adarsh beating Sana until she is hospitalized.
 Adarsh's father kicks him out of the house, and Sana decides to go back to Faisalabad with Dua, where she has her son 2 months later.
-A DNA report shows that the baby is in fact Adarsh's son, but Sana argues that the child is hers and hers only.
+A DNA report shows that the baby is, in fact, Adarsh's son, but Sana argues that the child is hers and hers only.
 Arfa brings mithai to Sasha's home in celebration of her grandson, and walks in to find that Adarsh and Sasha's wedding is going on.
 She leaves in a fit of tears, and shows Adarsh the DNA report the next day, telling him the truth about what happened.
 However, Adarsh tells his mother that he will divorce Sana no matter what.
 Arfa, not knowing what to do, goes to Sasha and tells her the truth.
 Sasha, in a state of shock, leaves Adarsh.

-One year later, Dua and her fiance Arham have gotten married, and Sana and her son are living with them.
+One year later, Dua and her fiancé Arham have gotten married, and Sana and her son are living with them.
 The four of them come to Arfa's home to visit for Eid, in which Sana and Adarsh have an encounter.
 Adarsh begs Sana for forgiveness, and Sana, after reflecting over the course of the year and realizing that it would be best for her son, forgives him and begins living with him again.